Help employees pick up and use deep skills, while strengthening enterprises: CFE

 Even as the capabilities of Singapore’s workforce are enhanced, the committee stressed the need for a stronger push in deepening enterprise capabilities to innovate and scale up.
 “We want a strong core of competitive, Singapore-based enterprises as they create good jobs, attract investments and expand networks,” it noted in its report, adding that the effort requires government agencies, industry and other stakeholders to work together and build an ecosystem for innovation and enterprise growth.

 One way this can be done is to strengthen Singapore’s Intellectual Property (IP) ecosystem, in order to better support innovation and technology adoption.
-To support this, the CFE recommended that entities focused on the commercialisation of IP generated by Singapore’s research institutions.
+To support this, the CFE recommended that entities focused on the commercialisation of IP generated by Singapore’s research institutions be established.
 These entities can complement the current Innovation and Enterprise Offices, it said.

 The CFE also recommended developing a standardised IP protocol to be adopted by all public agencies and publicly-funded research performers, to simplify the commercialisation process and shorten IP negotiations.